MOUSE ANTI-RESPIRATORY SYNCYTIAL VIRUS (RV12)

-Mouse anti Respiratory Syncytial virus antibody (clone RV12) is specific for respiratory syncytial virus.
-The antibody does not cross react with Influenza Type A, Influenza Type B or Adenovirus.
+Mouse anti Respiratory Syncytial virus antibody (clone RV12) is specific for Respiratory Syncytial virus.
+The antibody does not cross react with Influenza A, Influenza B or Adenovirus.

 - Mouse Anti Respiratory Syncytial Virus Antibody (RV12).

-- This antibody is specific for respiratory syncytial virus.
-The antibody does not cross react with Influenza Type A, Influenza Type B or Adenovirus.
+- This antibody is specific for Respiratory Syncytial virus.
+The antibody does not cross react with Influenza A, Influenza B or Adenovirus.

 - Suitable for ELISA and LFA.

 Respiratory syncytial virus (RSV) is a non-segmented, negative-sense, single-stranded, enveloped RNA virus.
 RSV belongs to the genus Pneumoviridae, which is a member of the Paramyxoviridae family of viruses.
 The RSV genome encodes surface proteins that include attachment glycoprotein (G) and fusion (F) protein, which play an important role in the virulence of RSV.

 Human RSV is a widespread virus that causes more than 30 million new cases of RSV infection each year.
 Two major antigenic groups of human respiratory syncytial virus have been identified, which are classified as subtypes A and B. Additional antigenic variability existing within each subtype.
 Both A and B subtypes co-circulate but reports suggest that one subtype dominates during an epidemic (Sullender, WM).